"So"

 The functional elegance of this rarefied speak is uniquely captured in one of its most inconspicuous words: "so."
 This isn't "so" the intensifier ("so expensive"); it's not the "so" that joins two clauses.
 This is the "so" that introduces a sentence, as in "So as we can see, modified Newtonian dynamics cannot account for the rotation of any of the three observed galaxies."

+This "so" is key to a basic unit of scientific talk: the explanation.
 What follows "so" is another idea, insight, or fact—not because it's merely next in a series but because it's conceptually consequent: "So when chaperone proteins bind to their receptors, the process allows other bound proteins to expose their signal sequences."
 The versatility of this precursory "so" allows for a remarkable wealth of potential follow-through.
 The structure of the word itself makes it extremely useful, namely the sibilant "s" and the long, hollow "o," both of which are infinitely extendable and can carry a wild variety of emotional intonation.
 There's the curt "so," the wondering, wandering "soooooo," the exploratory "so?"
 In its crudest form it buys one time.
 At its most elegant, it facilitates the work of intellectual hopscotch—or Twister, if that's your game.
 "So" is here a verbal teleporter; it facilitates a leap from A to B that spares the listener the complexity in between without simultaneously dishonoring it.
 It abbreviates all the data, logic, information, or research experience that one might need to understand what follows.
 "So" is a transition between the "there" of specialized knowledge and the "here" of explanation.

 Advertisement